aklab-Tcell-signal-integration/Fiji-isMap/README.md

 1.4.4 Radial intensity profiles

 The intensity profiles of the individual ROI radial averages and the total average for the condition can be visualized in Fiji.
 1. Open the desired radial average .tiff file.
-2. Draw a line along the diameter of the radial average. + Select the straight line tool. + Optional: To reduce noise, increase the line width to average across several pixels. + Double-click the line tool. + Set Line width (e.g., 3–10 pixels).
-3. Plot the intensity profile by running the drawDiagonal macro
+2. Plot the intensity profile by running the drawDiagonal macro.
+3 Extract the intensity values by clicking Data -> Save Data...